RewardLayer/CardNow-docs/docs/api-reference/activation.md

 ***

-Retrieve a list of orders
+Retrieve a list of Activations

 ### ```GET``` v1/activations

-the list of orders
+the list of activations

 ***